reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## Using Apache Camel in Spring Boot
 Camel support for Spring Boot includes an opinionated auto-configuration of the Camel context and starters for many Camel components.
-The auto-configuration of the Camel context detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template and the type converter) as Spring beans.
+The auto-configuration of the Camel context detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template, and the type converter) as Spring beans.

 Let us understand this with the help of an example.
 We will set up a simple route for calling a bean method and invoke that route from a REST endpoint.